 3. Shunning those matters which, despite being halal and permissible, obstruct us from acquiring a greater portion of the Hereafter.
-Sometimes we engage in something permissible which causes us to become desensitised to the extent that we start practicing that which is disliked, until we become even further desensitised.
-Eventually our iman decreases to the point when doing haram becomes an option.
+Sometimes we engage in something permissible which causes us to become desensitised to the extent that we start practising that which is disliked until we become even further desensitised.
+Eventually, our iman decreases to the point when doing haram becomes an option.

 Food for thought

-Soon we will witness the World Cup fever.
+Last year, we witnessed the World Cup fever.
 A great lesson that we can derive from these sporting events is the rigorous training the athletes undergo before they start the event.
 The Olympian is running and training four years prior to that one big marathon run.
-The footballers are training and practicing in preparation for their big stage.
+The footballers are training and practising in preparation for their big stage.

 Let us learn from this and prepare now.
 If you want to be diligent in fasting and Tahajjud prepare yourself to continue these acts after Ramaḍān.
 If we want to be diligent with Ṣalāh al-Duḥa, let’s start Ṣalāh al-Duḥa now.
 Do not be deceived by Shayṭān into thinking that you have time.
 Do not lose Ramaḍān.
 Respect it; it is a gift from Allāh (subḥānahu wa taʿālā).